 AREA: St. Thomas City – 8,834 acres (35.75 sq. km.)
 Approximately 1,600 acres in the northeast section of the City is zoned and serviced to accommodate existing and future industries.
 Elgin County covers 725 square miles (1,160 square kilometres).

 - Most primary and secondary schools in our area are operated by the Thames Valley District School Board (call 519-452-2000) and the London District Catholic School Board (call 519-663-2088).
 In and around St. Thomas there are 18 Elementary schools and 6 Secondary Schools.
-There are a small number of private schools that operate independently from the public and Catholic school system.
+There are a small number of private schools that operate independently.

 - Fanshawe College (St. Thomas/Elgin Regional Campus) – This state-of-the-art facility provides a wide range of services including post secondary and apprenticeship education, continuing education, customized training services, counselling, & upgrading programs.
 Opened in January 1997, popularity and market demand for Fanshawe’s local campus continues to grow with campus space now over 45,000 square feet.
-Fanshawe serves a population of approximately 600 full-time and 3,200 part-time students this year.
 For details on Fanshawe’s programs and services call 519-633-2030.

 - St. Thomas Adult Learning Centre – This St. Thomas-based location is operated year round by the Thames Valley District School Board featuring a variety of retraining and upgrading programs, counselling and assessments for adults.
 Call 519-633-3242

-• St. Thomas Timken Community Centre – St. Thomas’ largest facility offers twin professional-sized ice rinks.
+• Joe Thornton Community Centre – St. Thomas’ largest facility offers twin professional-sized ice rinks.
 The main ice surface incorporates stadium and floor level seating for up to 3,500 people.
 Other features include a combined multi-purpose auditorium/gymnasium with bleacher style seating, event rooms with licensed capacity of 150 to 400 people, and an indoor walking/running track.

 • Douglas J. Tarry Sports Complex – This site includes one of southern Ontario’s best baseball tournament complexes with 5 fully illuminated ball diamonds, a parking area, playground, field house, food services and a park/picnic area.